Meeting Time: August 15, 2024 at 9:00am PDT

 • Default_avatar

-Brandi Snow about 1 month ago
+Brandi Snow 3 months ago

 Vehemently oppose this ordinance.
 Criminalization of homelessness and homelessness and the horrific “offense” of existing in public spaces is inhumane, particularly in Fresno where there are not enough resources to serve the population at issue.